ParthPathak2104/AmazonScrape/README.md

  to run the spyder use command-scrapy crawl amazonbot

  --APPROACH--

+ --URLGENERATION--

+ 1.I have generated urls in urlgenerator.py file
+ 2. See file for logic

+ --SCRAPING--

  1. I found out that there are 4 types of links thata are generated
   1. the first type is 404 error
   2. the second type is a physical product page